yatesco/seafile-docs/deploy_pro/deploy_in_a_cluster.md

 #### seafevents.conf

-Add following to `seafevents.conf` to disable file indexing service:
+Add following to `seafevents.conf` to disable file indexing service on the local server.
+The file indexing service should be started on a dedicated background server.

 ```
 [INDEX FILES]